Cross platform experience

-Optimizing development consistency.
+Optimizing development life-cycles and increasing development consistency.

 Role